yomimono/stitchcraft/README.md

 ### If you are familiar with building OCaml packages with opam:

 You will need to pin:
+* `decompress` to version 0.9.0: `opam pin add decompress.0.9.0`
-* imagelib and imagelib-unix: `opam pin add https://github.com/cfcs/ocaml-imagelib.git#gif_prelim`.
+* `imagelib` and `imagelib-unix` to an unmerged branch: `opam pin add https://github.com/cfcs/ocaml-imagelib.git#gif_prelim`.

-Then `dune build` in the top-level directory.
+Then `dune build` in the top-level directory of your clone of this repository.

 Soon, you will be able to `opam install` stitchcraft.
 For the moment, installation is not tested and you should just run everything with `dune exec`.